-Jenn and Richard aren't the only ones worrying about keeping wealth in the family.
+Jenn and Richard aren't the only ones worrying about keeping wealth in the family - This link will open in a new window..
 Generally, the main concerns I hear surround taxation issues and keeping the family united after the fact.

 Here are some steps you can take to keep things simple.